 Once you have cleaned as much dirt and debris away as possible, it is time to target the stains.
 Use a stain remover directly on the stains and let it sit for about 15-25 minutes, or as long as the container indicates it should sit.
 You can also create your own stain remover if that is best for your home.

 At this point, it is time to apply the carpet cleaner.
 You will mix this with water according to the instructions on the bottle and then apply it evenly to your carpet.
 You can do this with a sprayer, a spray bottle, or even just a watering can like you would use in the garden.
 After you have thoroughly applied the solution, you will need to make sure it is evenly spread by using a stiff-bristled brush over the carpet.

 Once this has been evenly distributed, you will not want to leave it to sit long; once again, follow the directions on the bottle.
 When it is time, get your wet and dry vacuum and set it up for vacuuming up liquids.
 Approach the job of vacuuming up the moisture by dividing the carpet into small sections.
 Use a floor attachment and apply pressure as you clean to remove the moisture all the way from the base of the carpet.
 Drag the attachment toward you slowly and use as many passes as it takes to completely remove the moisture from the section of carpet you are working on.
 Once one section is dry, move on to another, proceeding until the whole carpet is dried.

 While you might not want to use your wet and dry vacuum for every cleaning job, its ability to tackle wet messes means it is something every home should have.
-If you are in the market for a wet and dry vacuum, we are confident that you will be happy with one of the five options we have reviewed.
+If you are in the market for a best wet and dry vacuum, we are confident that you will be happy with one of the five options we have reviewed.
 Keep your home clean and dry with a shop vac.